 Collegiate Club Nationals Club Awards

-Women’s Club Score will be determined for clubs with at least (4) registered females by adding top (4) female scores from their club in the Olympic race with the top (1) female score from the Collegiate Draft Legal.
-The highest Women’s Club score will win the Women’s Club Competition.
+Women’s Club Score will be determined by adding the top scores from up to (4) four finishers from the Olympic Non-Draft and the top (1) one finisher from the Draft-Legal race The highest Women’s Club score will win the Women’s Club Competition.
 In case of a points tie, the club with the best-placed female finisher in the Olympic race will win.

-Men’s Club Score will be determined for clubs with at least (4) registered males by adding top (4) male scores from their club in the Olympic race with the top (1) male score from the Collegiate Draft Legal.
+Men’s Club Score will be determined by adding the top scores from up to (4) four finishers from the Olympic Non-Draft and the top (1) one finisher from the Draft-Legal race l.
 The highest Men’s Club score will win the Men’s Club Competition.
 In case of a points tie, the club with the best-placed male finisher in the Olympic race will win.

 If granted qualification from their conference, athletes may race in both the Olympic and Collegiate Draft Legal race and their scores from both races may be used to construct a Women’s/Men’s Club Score.